ProvableHQ/ARCs/arc-0009/README.md

     input r3 as u64.public;            // amount_in

-    // Dispatch to the pricing library to compute output amount call.dynamic r0 'aleo' 'compute_output' with r1 r2 r3 (as u64.public u64.public u64.public) into r4 (as u64.public);
+    // Dispatch to the pricing library to compute output amount
+    // More complex logic could be introduced to determine the library used.
+For example, checking an auth token. call.dynamic r0 'aleo' 'compute_output' with r1 r2 r3 (as u64.public u64.public u64.public) into r4 (as u64.public);

     // Use computed amount_out for the swap